-The following guidance was developed using BrR Version 6.8.2.3002.
-Refer to Section 3.2.7 (Legal Load Rating for Emergency Vehicles) of the Authority's Load Rating Manual for direction regarding when to utilize the below noted method of analysis.
+The following guidance was developed using BrR Version 6.8.2.3002 and applies for the current approved version unless otherwise noted.
+Refer to Section 3.2.6 (Legal Load Rating for Emergency Vehicles) of the Authority's Load Rating Manual for direction regarding when to utilize the below noted method of analysis.